agnes-celle/agnes-celle.github.io/_publications/2019-Surprise at the intersection of phenomenology and linguistics.md

 citation: 'Celle, Depraz (2019).
 “Surprise at the intersection of phenomenology and linguistics”, <i>Amsterdam, Philadelphia: John Benjamins, [Consciousness and Emotion Series]</i>'
 category: '(Co-)edited books'
 ---
-With N. Depraz (eds)

-Recommended citation: Celle, Depraz (2019).
+Celle, Depraz (2019).
 “Surprise at the intersection of phenomenology and linguistics”, <i>Amsterdam, Philadelphia: John Benjamins, [Consciousness and Emotion Series]</i>